marxinal/Projects/README.md

-# Different Projects Using Supervised and Unsupervised Machine Learning Methods
+# Coding Projects Using Supervised and Unsupervised Machine Learning Methods

 A detailed **description** of each of the five projects can be found on this website: https://marxinal.github.io/tags/projects/